day8/re-frame-http-fx/README.md

 will be passed along.
 Actual `result` will always be the last value.

 TODO:
-- XXX Are we using the `ajax-request` API?
-If so, I wonder why?
 - XXX could we introduce the notion of `delay`.
 Wait N ms before actioning.
 To assist with retries?